xngln/photo-server/README.md

 ## Shop
 To checkout out the shop, go to [photo.davidxliu.com](https://www.photo.davidxliu.com).
 The code can be viewed [here](https://github.com/xngln/photo-store-client).
 This is the homepage of the portfolio.
 In the header, select *shop*.
-This will display all the Lightroom Presets (.xmp files) which are currently available to purchase for download.
+This will display all the Lightroom Presets (.xmp files) with a sample photo edited using that Preset which are currently available to purchase for download.
 Clicking the prompt to buy a Preset will ask the server to start a new Stripe checkout session and redirect you to the checkout page.
 Sadly, a "cart" feature hasn't been implemented yet, so one can only buy a single Preset at a time.
 The shop is still in test mode, so you can try the following credit card to get a successful purchase: